Paybook/Lite.FrontEnd.React/README.md

 ### Request API
-You can make API petitions from any page, we recommend that you store all your api calls in the file "front/redux/apicall", there are already all the apicalls for paybook methods, for example, lets call the apicall to submit a signup in the about page.
+You can make API petitions from any page, you will need so set the server url in the file "front/constants/server.js", or you can use the [lite-python](https://github.com/Paybook/lite-python) server.
+We recommend that you store all your api calls in the file "front/redux/apicall", there are already all the apicalls for paybook methods, for example, lets call the apicall to submit a signup in the about page.

 In the about page import the module apicalls
 ```